Harvesting in Ceres

 Failed | Error during processing | No |

-Skipped | Circuit breaker is open, dataset skipped | No |
+Skipped | Embedding step was skipped or the circuit breaker is open | No |

 These are tracked via SyncStats and reported at the end of each sync operation.